-Specifically, well, there it’s gets a bit long winded.
-I think the HP4 “does something” very few other amplifiers actually do or do well — and that’s improve the performance of the headphones themselves.
+Specifically, well, there it gets a bit long-winded.
+I think the HP4 “does something” very few other amplifiers actually do or do well — and that is, improve the performance of the headphones themselves.
 I mean that in the following way — most transducers (speakers, headphones) set a natural limit on what they can do.
 The job of the “associated gear” then is to let them do it.
 But given how familiar I am with my headphones, plugging them into the HP4 was very like turning the knob over into “awesome”.
 I didn’t get it at first.
 It was like the headphones were suddenly better than they were.
 A “12” on a 10 point scale.
 Nifty!
 Said another way, the HP4 just reset my scale.

-The main effect, and the most eerie one, was credibility.
+The main effect, and the eeriest one was credibility.
 Holography, at least as it gets applied to sound staging, is the great weakness of headphones generally speaking.
 Honestly, it’s just hard for headphones to do imagery anywhere close to what a good stereo can do for you even under the best conditions.
 Headphones have their strengths.
 Sound stage?
 Not one of them.
 But … given that, there was something that the HP4 was able to pull off with that was actually immersive.
-Not saying that the HP4 “fixes” headphone-based sound stage limits, because it doesn’t.
+Not saying that the HP4 “fixes” headphone-based sound stage limits because it doesn’t.
 But.
-What it does is finally put headphones into the same ball park with a good stereo.
+What it does is finally put headphones into the same ballpark with a good stereo.
 That sounds like faint praise, but it isn’t.
 If you’ve been very impressed with sound stage creation, specificity, tactile immersivity of your headphone rig, then bully for you.
 But if that’s so, I’ll humbly submit that the HP4 is going to blow your doors off.

 The Sennheiser HD800 is an extremely well-understood headphone (check out the thorough coverage at InnerFidelity), so I won’t bother to dig too deep here other than to note that I’ve never found a headphone (or audio transducer generally) to be as revealing as the HD800.
 They are, in every way, a reference-quality system and are the most detailed transducers I currently own.
 They are not, in any particular way, friendly or easy-going on your less-than-reference quality equipment or music.
 To that end, I think too many folks tend to use them as tools than as engines of pleasure — and if I was being honest, I would admit that I cannot remember the last time I reached for this pair of headphones for something other than a review.